All orders will be processed within 24 hours and shipped within 24-48 hours.

 After your quilt is stitched complete, you must soak it in water for at least 10-30 minutes.
 Dry it flat or hanging [it doesn't matter], but you need to make the quilt flat before you start coloring.
 You can use a fabric steamer [not an iron with steam, unless you don’t use any pressure, just the steam] to steam your quilt flat.
 After steaming your quilt flat, leave it until it is completely dry [no pressing with iron].

 Now your quilt is ready for color application.
 Apply color using colored pencils, or any dry medium you prefer.
-After the cloring is complete apply textile medium over the colored areas using a flat nylon brush to set the color.
+More pressure of the colored pencil is required in case you want a darker color, less pressure for lighter color and hardly any pressure in case you want just a tint of color.
+After the coloring is complete, apply textile medium over the colored areas using a flat nylon brush to set the color.
 Work on one design motif at a time and fix it with textile medium as you go.

 Over the years I have been using few different brands of textile medium.